3dem/emhub/docs/installation/index.rst

 Installation
 ============

-Check the next sections for information about a quick setup or how to configure and deploy EMhub in production servers, and running the on-the-fly data processing with Scipion.
+Check the next sections for information about a quick setup, or how to configure and deploy EMhub on production servers, and how to run on-the-fly data processing with Scipion.

 .. toctree::
     :maxdepth: 2